buffeinstein/PageRank-Explanation-And-Implementation/README.md

 INFO:root:rank=9 pagerank=3.1036e-03 url=www.lawfareblog.com/why-congress-conducting-business-usual-face-coronavirus
 ```

 Which results are better?
 Again, that depends on what you mean by "better."
-With the `--personalization_vector_query` option,
-a webpage is important only if other coronavirus webpages also think it's important;
-with the `--search_query` option,
-a webpage is important if any other webpage thinks it's important.
+With the `--personalization_vector_query` option, a webpage is important only if other coronavirus webpages also think it's important.
+With the `--search_query` option, a webpage is important if any other webpage thinks it's important.
 You'll notice that in the later example, many of the webpages are about Congressional proceedings related to the coronavirus.
 From a strictly coronavirus perspective, these are not very important webpages.
 But in the broader context of national security, these are very important webpages.

-Google engineers spend TONs of time fine-tuning their pagerank personalization vectors to remove spam webpages.
-Exactly how they do this is another one of their secrets that they don't publicly talk about.

-**Part 2:**
+**Mapping related topics**

 Another use of the `--personalization_vector_query` option is that we can find out what webpages are related to the coronavirus but don't directly mention the coronavirus.
 This can be used to map out what types of topics are similar to the coronavirus.

 For example, the following query ranks all webpages by their `corona` importance,
 but removes webpages mentioning `corona` from the results.